taylor-edwards/fernroath.com/_portfolio/guild-week.md

 weight:     1
 ---

-Ravnica is a plane set in the world famous trading card game, Magic: The Gathering.
-Guild Week was a promotional online advertisement campaign to promote the upcoming card set, Guilds of Ravnica.
-For 5 days a select guild would take over the Magic: The Gathering website & advertisements sent across Twitter, Facebook, Instagram and other social media platforms.
-Golgari, Izzet, Dimir, Boros and Selesnya showcased in September 2018.
-This project included black & white backlit images, 1x1 ads and social media sets such as headers and icons.
-The deliverables for each guild were localized in 11 languages.
+Guild Week was an advertisement campaign to promote the upcoming card set, Guilds of Ravnica, the third major set addition of 2018 to the world famous trading card game, Magic: The Gathering.
+To rally up players, I created light and dark variants of each advertisement using original artwork while following brand guidelines.
+The deliverables included social media assets such as headers and icons.
+All assets were localized into eleven languages and were displayed internationally on many platforms including Facebook, Instagram, and Twitter.

-Magic: The Gathering is a product of Wizards of the Coast, LLC & Hasbro, Inc.
+<small>Magic: The Gathering is a product of Wizards of the Coast, LLC & Hasbro, Inc.
-© 1995-2018 Wizards of the Coast LLC, a subsidiary of Hasbro, Inc. All Rights Reserved.
+© 1995-2018 Wizards of the Coast LLC, a subsidiary of Hasbro, Inc. All Rights Reserved.</small>

 Visual Design, Digital Painting, Photo Retouching, Layout, Advertising